theGoodPotato/theGoodPotato/README.md

 ## Hi there 👋

+I'm theGoodPotato, and I like to code in my free time.
+I'm currently working on & learning Python.
+The code on my GitHub is to showcase my work and let them be used by others for examples.
+This is why I make it avaliable using a free software licence.
+If my contribution graph doesn't show any activity, it is because I work better when I switch between projects.
+I have not left GitHub!

+To contact me, make an issue in this repository.

+(This text licenced under the CC BY-SA 4.0)

 <!--
 **theGoodPotato/theGoodPotato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.